u-blox/ubxlib/DEBUG_HINTS.md

 This will record a millisecond timestamp (32 bits), the logging event that occurred (in this case `U_LOG_RAM_EVENT_USER_0`) and the value of `x` (32 bits).
 By convention, if no parameter is required for a log event then 0 should be used.

-Near the end of your application, or wherever you want to dump (and empty) the contents of the RAM log, call `uLogRamPrint()`.
+Near the end of your application, or wherever you want to dump (and empty) the contents of the RAM log, call `uLogRamPrint(NULL)`.

 Events `U_LOG_RAM_EVENT_USER_0` to `U_LOG_RAM_EVENT_USER_9` are provided; you may add your own RAM log events in [u_log_ram_enum_user.h](/port/platform/common/log_ram/u_log_ram_enum_user.h)/[u_log_ram_string_user.h](/port/platform/common/log_ram/u_log_ram_string_user.h) if the problem is particularly complex.